 This course is designed for a wide range of students who have an interest in physical activity, sports, recreation and fitness.
 It will provide foundations for students wishing to undertake various Fitness, Leadership and Recreation Courses offered by CIT and/or gain employment in the sports industry.
-Students completing two years of study related to this course will receive a Certificate II in Community Recreation.

-Assessment in Sport, Recreation and Leadership
+Assessment in Sport, Fitness and Recreation Assessment Task Types